Study Load, Course, and Work Limitations

 § 2.6 Clinical Courses and Externship Limitation

 A student may receive no more than 24 credit hours toward graduation for clinical courses and externships combined.
+Credits earned for externships are subject to the requirement that at least 64 credits must be earned in courses that require attendance in regularly scheduled classroom sessions or direct faculty instruction; see §1.1.

 § 2.7 Pass/Fail Credits